 Comfort and utility are the 2020 Sierra 1500’s best features, and it delivers both by the truckload.
 (See what we did there?)

 The GMC is a 7 for comfort thanks to its spacious interior and cargo capabilities.
-(Read more about how we rate cars.)

 The Sierra 1500 is equipped with a 5-foot-8-inch, 6-foot-6, or 8-foot bed, depending on cab configuration.
 Regular cabs are two-door affairs, while extended- and crew-cab models offer seats for four.
 The crew cab is a four-door, five-adult vehicle that most shoppers will pick and it’s our pick for comfort and stretch-out space.

 Front passengers have it good, but rear-seat riders have it better.
 The rear bench can fit three across and the outboard seats can be heated as an optional extra.
-The rear seats don’t recline, but there is more head room than in older GMC trucks and long legs fit better thanks to more leg room by 3 inches.
+The rear seats don’t recline, but there is more head room than in older GMC trucks and long legs fit better thanks to more leg room by three inches.